TiansiGu/CS621-project1-client/README.md

   ......
 }
 ```
-Other configuration parameters are preset to default values, and you can change them as needed.
+Other configuration parameters in `myconfig.json` are preset to default values, and you can change them as needed.
+Both of the applications are designed to have default config values defined inside and would work in the absence of config file parameters, except for `server_ip_addr` and `client_ip_addr`.
+Therefore, in your config json file, you must and should at least have these two ip addresses set up properly.
+You need to set them in your client VM.

 As we send packets aggressively from client, you need to adjust kernel buffer size based on the number of UDP packets in the UDP train (`n` in configurations) and the payload size of each UDP packet (`l` in configurations).
 Based on the default `n` and `l`, 8MB should be enough for the buffer to fit all the packets in a UDP train.
 ```